foragepm/forage/readme.md

 Local package search - search through locally available packages

-Seeding mode - download all packages and their dependencies found in local metadata for resilient offline usage
+Republish local packages - republish all packages and their dependencies found in local metadata for resilient offline usage

+Seeding mode - Republish copies of all packages announced on the IPFS public DHT

 Export/import - easily share multiple packages cached instantly with other instances via IPFS

-Omninet mode - Attempt to import all packages announced on the IPFS public DHT
+Omninet mode - watch for new package releases and seed each one to IPFS

 ## Setup